Kellenkjames/RB109/object_passing/example_2.md

 # Written Response:

 The local variable `a` is initialized and assigned to the String `"hi there"` on line 4.
-The local variable `b` is initialized and assigned to `a` on line 5. `a` appends the String `", Bob"` on line 6.
+The local variable `b` is initialized and assigned to `a` on line 5.
+`a` appends the String `", Bob"` on line 6.

-Since `a` was mutated; the original object is changed to the String `"hi there, Bob"`; therefore; this is the value that `a` references.
+Since `a` was mutated; the original object is changed to the String `"hi there, Bob"`; therefore; `a` references the String `"hi there, Bob"`.
-Since `b` is assigned to the reference of `a` and `a` was mutated; `b` is mutated and will return the same String as `a`; `"hi there, Bob"`.
+Since `b` is assigned to the reference of `a` and `a` was mutated; `b` was mutated and will reference the String `"hi there, Bob"`.

 This problem demonstrates mutable objects and variables as pointers.
 Strings are mutable objects.
 When an object is mutated; any variable referencing the object that was mutated will be modified as well.
-Instead of the variable breaking the connection to the object; the object is modified in place.
+Instead of the variable breaking the connection to the object; the object is modified in place - at that specific location in memory.